lf-edge/ekuiper/docs/en_US/extension/overview.md

 ### Runtime dependencies

 Some plugin may need to access dependencies in the file system.
-Those files is put under {{kuiperPath}}/etc/{{pluginType}}/{{pluginName}} directory.
+Those files is put under {{eKuiperPath}}/etc/{{pluginType}}/{{pluginName}} directory.
 When packaging the plugin, put those files in [etc directory](../restapi/plugins.md#plugin-file-format).
 After installation, they will be moved to the recommended place.

-In the plugin source code, developers can access the dependencies of file system by getting the Kuiper root path from the context:
+In the plugin source code, developers can access the dependencies of file system by getting the eKuiper root path from the context:

 ```go
 ctx.GetRootPath()